 Each relocation record lists symbols needed for a section (a named chunk) of the binary object file.
 So,

 the section .text.d_dso_init.
 It turns out this section is

 for handling dynamic loading/unloading of D code, and making sure module constructors/destructors are called.
 I can cut

 it out.
 Removing stuff is mostly safe because the linker will complain if we remove something we depend on.
 I say

 “mostly” because removing static constructor code will obviously break things that assume static constructors run on

 For completeness, here’s a list of all the sections:

-The other sections I’ll get rid of are .eh_frame (used for DWARF exception handling), .data.DW.ref.__dmd_personality_v0 (more DWARF exception handling), the
+The other sections I’ll get rid of are .eh_frame (used for

+deh (some D-specific exception handling stuff), .data.DW.ref.__dmd_personality_v0 (more DWARF exception handling), the

 static constructors/destructors, and anything to do with TypeInfo and DSO.
 After that, I’ll also need to clean up some unused

 That’s much better.
 Now we can use the compiled D code just like a compiled C object file: